aipub/booleano/docs/source/index.rst

     to read the rough draft of the :doc:`tutorial </tutorials/index>` you're interested in to learn the steps to set up a project and complement this information with the :doc:`API documentation </api/index>` if necessary.
+    Also, you can always use the `mailing list
+    <http://groups.google.com/group/booleano>`_ when you need help.

 .. toctree::